 A critical upstream workflow prior to uploading data into Cintoo involves considering the placement of data in relation to a coordinate system.
 Key questions to ask include:

-• Is the data correctly positioned relative to its real-world location?
+- Is the data correctly positioned relative to its real-world location?

-• Are there other data elements, such as models, which need to be coordinated in the same location (e.g. Scan vs. BIM)?
+- Are there other data elements, such as models, which need to be coordinated in the same location (e.g. Scan vs. BIM)?

 Project requirements typically define how and where scan data and models should be placed in relation to a coordinate system.
 However, occasionally, this information may be missing, necessitating adjustments to align data elements correctly.

 This article provides guidance on repositioning data before importing it into Cintoo.
-While Cintoo offers a Manual Alignment tool, it's recommended to perform the alignment upstream in your third-party software for more flexible positioning tools and greater accuracy.
+While Cintoo offers a Manual Alignment tool, it's recommended to perform the alignment upstream in the third-party software for more flexible positioning tools and greater accuracy.

 Confirm the Coordinate System/Datum

-Data elements in different coordinate systems can impact the effective use of some of Cintoo's toolsets, such as the Comparison ToolIf you have loaded scans and models into Cintoo and see the message "Current scene is extremely large.
-Visualization may be impacted," it is likely due to a misalignment between scans and models, caused by their being too far apart in different coordinate systems.
+Data elements in different coordinate systems can impact the effective use of some of Cintoo's toolsets, such as the Comparison Tool.
+If scans and models are imported into Cintoo and the message "Current scene is extremely large.
+Visualization may be impacted" appears, it is likely due to a misalignment between scans and models, caused by them being too far apart in different coordinate systems.

 Confirming the base coordinate system or datum to be used is a critical first step in any data alignment process.
 Establishing this foundation ensures that all subsequent data elements are accurately placed and aligned, preventing misalignment issues and enhancing the overall integrity of the project.